 Nonprofit providers, city officials, architects, developers, funders, and other community members gather over drinks and hors d’oeuvres.

-On April 11th, the Network gathered the supportive housing community for the 2019 Annual Meeting.
+On April 11th, the Network joined the supportive housing community for its Annual Meeting.
 An open bar, passed hors d’oeuvres, and images of supportive housing buildings newly opened in the last year set the scene for lively conversation with familiar and new faces.
-The group was able to hear from Senator Brian Kavanagh, Network Board Chair Brenda Rosen, Network Board Treasurer Ralph Fasano, and Executive Director Laura Mascuch.
+The group was able to hear from Senator Brian Kavanagh, Network Board Chair Brenda Rosen, Executive Director Laura Mascuch, and Network Board Treasurer Ralph Fasano.